Amutha37/fullstackopen/part6/query-anecdotes/README.md

  </summary>

-- Implement retrieving anecdotes from the server using React Query.
+- Implement fetching all anecdotes from the server using React Query.

+- Implement displaying error message when server is has problem.

 </details>